mate-desktop/mate-wiki/content/contributing/software-development/debugging-with-eclipse.md

 weight: -10
 ---

+This page details the generic process for debugging the MATE desktop environment with Eclipse IDE.

 {{< toc >}}

-## How to debug MATE components with Eclipse IDE

-This page details the generic process for debugging the MATE desktop environment with Eclipse IDE.
-The key points of this page are as follows:

-- Setting up the development environment
-- Enabling the debug of a MATE component
-- Debugging a MATE component

-### Setting up the development environment
+## Setting up the development environment

 The installation of the development environment can be done anywhere, on this page we will install it on user home folder.